Lancefield

-Lancefield /ˈlænsfiːld/ is a town in the Shire of Macedon Ranges local government area in Victoria, Australia 69 km north of the state capital, Melbourne and had a population of 2,743 at the 2021 census.
+Lancefield /ˈlænsfiːld/ is a town in the Shire of Macedon Ranges local government area in Victoria, Australia 69 km north of the state capital, Melbourne, 33.6km south of Puckapunyal and had a population of at least 2,743 at the 2021 census.

 History

 The area was used by the indigenous aboriginal people as a quarry site for the manufacture of stone axes and was first settled by European squatters in 1837.
-The main source of these stone tools was at Mount William, to the north east of Lancefield.
+The main source of these stone tools was at Mount William, to the northeast of Lancefield.

 A Lancefield Post Office opened on 16 January 1858 in the Romsey/Five Mile Creek area, 6 km to the south.
 In 1860 this was renamed Five Mile Creek when Lancefield Post Office opened in the present township.

 Lancefield's elevation and climate made it a popular summer resort in the 1880s.
 In recent years, many local wineries have been established in the area.

 The town has a connection to the Kelly Gang; for it was here that Constable Fitzpatrick, the instigator of the Kelly Outbreak in 1878 was finally found by the Victorian police to be no good and for his actions was finally discharged from the force.

-Lancefield district had a reputation for some of the best fertile soils in Victoria.
+Lancefield district had a reputation for some of the most fertile soils in Victoria.
 Prior to being cut up into small blocks during the early 1970s the region produced high yields per acre of potatoes, fat lambs, fat cattle, wheat and other cereal crops.